Jupyter4Science/nbdev_app_template/README.md

 ## How It Works

-Files are organized in a broad "Model-view-controller" ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
+Files are organized in a broad [Model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 The code is diveded into three main files under the "scripts" directory.
 Three classes reside in these files:

 - "model.py" (class Model): read/write data to/from storage, manage queries
 - "view.py" (class View): create and manage user interface